 Watermark began as the Bemidji Community Arts Center (BCAC).
-We were founded in 1982 after a merger between The Bemidji Community Arts Council, Inc. was established in 1970 and in 1981, they merged with another group to form the BCAC.
+We were founded in 1982 after a merger between The Bemidji Community Arts Council, Inc. (established in 1970) and the Bemidji Art Center Association.
 In October of 2012, the BCAC purchased the former Lakeside Luekens grocery store located across the street from our current home in the historic Carnegie Library on the shores of Lake Bemidji.
 In February of 2014, the BCAC changed its name to the Watermark Art Center (WMAC).
 Work is now being done to raise funds to convert the former Lakeside Luekens into the new Watermark Art Center.
 Read more about that process on the Watermark Project page.

 Watermark is proud to serve as a resource for the artist, art enthusiast, art buyer, and community as a whole.